Parshall Flume Calculator

 Introduction

-Our Parshall flume calculation is based on the ISO 9826 (1992) standard.
+Our Parshall flume calculator is based on the ISO 9826 (1992) standard.
 The standard is valid for submerged as well as free-flowing Parshall flumes.
 A free flowing flume can be identified by the drop in water depth at the flume throat.
 In submerged flow, the downstream water backs up into the throat swallowing the drop making the drop difficult or impossible to identify.
 Analysis of submerged flow requires two head measurements - one in the approach channel and one in the throat.
 Free flow requires only the upstream head measurement.

 Parshall flumes must be built with their dimensions in strict accordance with specifications in published documents such as the ISO 9826 and ASTM D1941 (1991) standards or USBR (1997).
 Flumes (like weirs) are designed to force a transition from sub-critical to super-critical flow.
 In the case of Parshall flumes, the transition is caused by designing flumes to have a narrowing at the throat and a drop in the channel bottom.
 Such a transition causes flow to pass through critical depth in the flume throat.
 At the critical depth, energy is minimized and there is a direct relationship between water depth and velocity (and flowrate).
 However, it is physically very difficult to measure critical depth in a flume because its exact location is difficult to determine and may vary with flowrate.
 Through mass conservation, the upstream depth is related to the critical depth.
 Therefore, discharge can be determined by measuring the upstream depth, which is a highly reliable measurement.